lanl-ansi/Juniper.jl/docs/src/options.md

 ## General

+The most basic configuration of Juniper is:

 ```
 JuniperSolver(IpoptSolver(print_level=0))
 ```

-This is the most basic configuration of the solver.

 The first argument defines the solver for the relaxation here `IpoptSolver`.
-I use [Ipopt](https://projects.coin-or.org/Ipopt) for all the tests as well.
-The Ipopt julia package is described [here](https://github.com/JuliaOpt/Ipopt.jl) The solver itself can have parameters i.e `print_level=0`.
+[Ipopt](https://projects.coin-or.org/Ipopt) is used for all our test cases.
+The Ipopt julia package is described [here](https://github.com/JuliaOpt/Ipopt.jl).
+The solver itself can have parameters i.e `print_level=0`.

+JuMP supports a lot of different NLP solvers (open source as well as commercial).
 A list of some NLP solvers is mentioned [here](http://www.juliaopt.org/JuMP.jl/0.18/installation.html#getting-solvers)

 You can add options doing the following:

 ```
+m = Model()
 juniper = JuniperSolver(IpoptSolver(print_level=0);
     branch_strategy=:StrongPseudoCost
 )
+setsolver(m, juniper)
 ```

 In this example the strategy used for branching is defined.